Weekly Insect Bytes

 Unless noted otherwise, the insect pest control updates presented below are for the south-central part of Pennsylvania based on observation in Adams County, PA.

 Current insect pest updates:

 Ø All pheromone traps for monitoring fruit insect pests should be already placed in orchards.
-The 2013 season biofix for the Oriental fruit moth was established on April 17; spotted tentiform leafminer on April 09, codling moth on May 06, tufted apple bud moth on May 09.
-Obliquebanded leafroller adults are still not active (as of May 17).
+The 2013 season biofix for the Oriental fruit moth was established on April 17; spotted tentiform leafminer on April 09, codling moth on May 06, tufted apple bud moth on May 09; and obliquebanded leafroller on May 30th.